 When should I turn in my financial aid application?

 You should complete your aid application at least two months before you need the funds.
 You must submit the FAFSA.
 If you are selected for federal verification, a copy of your IRS Tax Return Transcript, along with any requested federal verification worksheets, may be required.
-If you submitted parental information on the FAFSA, we might also need a copy of your parents’ IRS Tax Return Transcript.

 Have I missed the deadline?

-There are no hard and fast deadlines, but you must allow a minimum of 2 months from submitting your aid application until your loan is disbursed to your account.
+There are no hard deadlines, but you must allow a minimum of two months from submitting your aid application until your loan is disbursed to your account.
 In the meantime, you are responsible for paying any tuition charges not covered by other sources.
 If your charges have been paid, you can receive a refund when the loan is credited to your account.
 Be sure to allow adequate time for your loans to be processed so you don’t run out of money.

 Is additional funding available?

-Please update content to “Students may apply for private/alternative loans after exhausting eligibility for all Federal Direct Student Loan programs.
 The University does not endorse or recommend any lender, nor does the University have any financial interest in any lending institution.
 Students and their families can select the educational loan provider of their choice.
-If you would like to learn more about supplemental loan funding, please review ELM Select.
+Note: Post-Bac students don’t qualify for institutional grant funding or scholarships.